 In closing, we want to mention that Unlimited data plans being offered by most carriers aren’t truly “unlimited” and you will run into limits.
 So don’t think that just because you have an AT&T unlimited plan you can stream 1080p or 2k videos to your Galaxy S10+ for 3-4 hours a day — because you can’t.

 Most carriers throttle data usage at 22 or 25GB a month.
-What this means is you’ve used more than most customers and after 22GB they’ll cut your speeds so slow that videos likely won’t play, buffer non-stop, and you’ll need WiFi to do anything useful on your phone.
+What this means is you’ve used more than most customers do in any given month, and after 22GB they’ll cut your speeds so slow that videos likely won’t play, buffer non-stop, and you’ll need WiFi to do anything useful on your phone.

-Typically the average person that listens to a little music on the way to work, views a YouTube video on his/her lunch break, and uses streaming services sparingly will never hit this 22GB limit.
-Just know that it does exist, and you can hit that wall if you’re not careful.
+Typically the average person that listens to music on the way to work, views a few YouTube videos on his/her lunch break, and uses streaming services often will never hit this 22GB limit.
+Just know that it does exist, and you can hit that data wall if you’re not careful.
 An hour of Netflix a day at 720p for 30 days will put you pretty close to 25-30GB of data usage in a month.
 Keep that in mind.

 At the end of the day, you’re always better off signing into a WiFi connection at home, your work WiFi, or asking friends and family members to share the password.
 Anywhere and everywhere I go I’m on WiFi instead of using my AT&T account, so I rarely use more than 6-7GB a month.